s3gw-tech/s3gw/docs/decisions/0004-release-captain.md

   ln -sf s3gw-v0.8.0.md latest
   ```

-- Bump all branches of the sub-projects in `s3gw/.gitmodules`.
-Finally, run
+- Bump all branches of the sub-projects in `s3gw/.gitmodules` by using the
-  the following command to update the submodules.
+  previously created tags.
+Finally, run the following command to update the
+  submodules.

   ```shell
   cd ~/git/s3gw/